Arlo and Janis by Jimmy Johnson for March 05, 2021

 36. Don knotts

-jimmeh about 3 years ago
+jimmeh over 3 years ago

 My Dad had been a ham radio operator for seventy years.
 When he passed, I had no idea what to do with is 30 year old equipment.
 I happened to run across a site that was looking for used ham equipment.
 It was a ministry that distributed the equipment to missionaries in remote places.
 I’m sure Dad is pleased.